Education, Educator, Part Time

 Equal Employment Opportunity Statement

 The Norton Simon Entities* provide equal employment opportunity for all applicants and employees.
-The Norton Simon Entities do not unlawfully discriminate or tolerate harassment on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age for individuals over forty years of age, military and veteran status, sexual orientation, or any other basis protected by federal, state or local law, ordinance or regulation.
-The Norton Simon Entities make reasonable accommodations for disabled applicants and employees.
-This policy applies to all areas of employment including recruitment, hiring, training, promotion, compensation, benefits, transfer, and social and recreational programs.
+The Norton Simon Entities do not unlawfully discriminate or tolerate harassment on the basis of race, color, religion, creed, national origin, ancestry, physical disability, mental disability, reproductive health decisionmaking, medical condition, genetic information, marital status, sex, gender (including pregnancy, childbirth, breastfeeding or related medical conditions), gender identity, gender expression, age (forty years of age and over), sexual orientation, military and veteran status, or any other basis protected by federal, state or local law or ordinance or regulation.
+The Norton Simon Entities make reasonable accommodations for disabled applicants and employees and for religious observances and practices.
+This policy applies to all areas of employment including, but not limited to, recruitment, hiring, termination, training, promotion, compensation, benefits, transfer, and social and recreational programs.

 The Norton Simon Entities are committed to fostering, cultivating and preserving a culture of diversity and inclusion in its workforce.